equinor/dm-core-packages/example/README.md

    dm create-lookup example DemoDataSource/recipes
    ```
 7. Go back to the Powershell terminal and navigate to root in `dm-core-packages/` by typing the command `cd .. ` and start the app with the command `yarn start:example`.

+## Naming Convention

+In the example app, json files are named according to what type they are.

+- JSON files of type Blueprint are named `<MyBluePrint>.blueprint.json`, using the PascalCase notation.
+- JSON files of type RecipeLink are named `<MyBluePrint>.recipe.json`, using the PascalCase notation.
+- JSON files of type Entity are named `<myEntity>.entity.json`, with the camelCase notation.